Reconfigurable routing in data center networks: Results

-Our first two results hold for a wide class of graph families, which may be of broader interest for the study of computational hardness in network problems more broadly.
+Our first two results hold for a wide class of graph families, which may be of broader interest for the study of computational hardness in network problems.
 Rather than allowing arbitrary static networks in instances of RRP, we wish to force any such static network to come from a fixed family of networks where a \emph{family of networks} $\mathcal{H}$ is an infinite sequence of networks $\{H_i: i \geq 0\}$ so that the size $|H_i|$ of any $H_i$ is less than the size of $H_{i+1}$.
 However, we wish to control the sequence of network sizes.
-Consequently, we define a \emph{polynomial family of networks} as being a family of networks $\mathcal{H} = \{H_i: i\geq 0\}$ where there exists a polynomial $p_{\mathcal{H}}(x)$ so that $|H_{i+1}| = p_{\mathcal{H}}(|H_i|)$, for each $i\geq 0$\footnote{Technically we insist that there exists a polynomial Turing machine $\mathcal M$ which computes $H_{i+1}$ on input $H_i$, for each $i \geq 0$, but this definition obfuscates the utility of this description.}.
+Consequently, we define a \emph{polynomial family of networks} as being a family of networks $\mathcal{H} = \{H_i: i\geq 0\}$ where there exists a polynomial $p_{\mathcal{H}}(x)$ so that $|H_{i+1}| = p_{\mathcal{H}}(|H_i|)$, for each $i\geq 0$\footnote{Technically, we insist that there exists a polynomial Turing machine $\mathcal M$ which computes $H_{i+1}$ on input $H_i$, for each $i \geq 0$, but this definition obfuscates the utility of this description.}.
 Note that given any $n\geq 0$, we can determine in time polynomial in $n$ the smallest $i$ such that $n\leq |H_i|$.
 As an example of a polynomial family of networks, consider the hypercubes; here, the polynomial $p_{\mathcal{H}}(x) = 2x$.
 Other examples include independent sets, complete graphs, cycles, complete binary trees and square grids, among many others.
+The sweeping generality of having a single construction which holds for any polynomial family $\mathcal H$ poses a challenge in our proofs of Theorems \ref{thm:2switchedRRP} and \ref{thm:3switchedRRP}; we require that our constructed network $H(S)$ behaves identically when $H$ is a connected (or even complete) graph and, at the opposite extreme, when $H$ is disconnected (or even independent).